harmony-dev/beacon-chain-java/README.md

 # Beacon Chain Java
-Java implementation of Ethereum 2.0 Beacon chain.
+Ethereum 2.0 Beacon chain client.
 Someday, definitely, it will be a fully featured Serenity client.
 We are working to get there.
 Currently there is no p2p and, hence, there is no cross client communication.

 ## Ethereum 2.0?
 Yes, Ethereum Foundation, community and other interested parties are developing successor of [Ethereum](https://ethereum.org/) without cons :).